Absentee voting in the United Kingdom: Controversy

-In the United Kingdom a 2016 government inquiry found that postal voting "was considered by some to be the UK’s main electoral vulnerability and to provide the 'best' opportunity for electoral fraud...
+In the United Kingdom a 2016 government inquiry found that postal voting "was considered by some to be the UK's main electoral vulnerability and to provide the 'best' opportunity for electoral fraud...
 Evidence was presented of pressure being put on vulnerable members of some ethnic minority communities, particularly women and young people, to vote according to the will of the elders... the possibilities of undue influence, theft of postal votes and tampering with them after completion were all still risks."

 The government responded by saying it would consider the recommendations on postal voting.

 The report recommended that voters update their signatures and other identifying information every three years, rather than every five years as now, to reduce the chance of rejecting valid ballots based on signature mis-matches.

-The same 2016 report identified 330 allegations of voting offenses from 2012-2015, of which at least 97 involved postal ballots.
+The same 2016 report identified 330 allegations of voting offences from 2012 to 2015, of which at least 97 involved postal ballots.
 It also lists four "significant election court cases since 2004", of which three involved postal votes.
 The postal vote fraud at the 2004 European and local government elections in Birmingham received wide press attention.

 All-postal voting pilots

 In 2000, the UK government passed legislation to permit local authorities to apply to pilot innovations in the method of voting at local elections (including all-postal voting, electronic voting, and voting at weekends), with the first pilot elections being held in May that year.
 In May 2000, 2002 and 2003, many local authorities piloted all-postal voting at their local elections.
 In May 2003, 35 local authorities did so.
 The outcome of those pilots was a recommendation from the Electoral Commission that all-postal voting should be adopted as the normal method of voting at local elections in the UK.
 This reflected the positive impact on voter turnout at these elections (in some places, turnout doubled) and the fact that there was no evidence of an increase in electoral fraud.

 The local elections scheduled for May 2004 were postponed to June and combined with the European Parliament elections.
-The UK government used this opportunity to trial all-postal voting in these elections across four regions: North East, North West, East Midlands, and Yorkshire and the Humber.

-The pilots did show a significant increase in turnout where postal voting was trialled.
+The UK government used this opportunity to hold trials of all-postal voting in these elections in four regions, North East, North West, East Midlands and Yorkshire and the Humber.
+The pilots did show a significant increase in turnout where postal voting was tested.